mackron/fs/docs/api.md

 ## Example 1 - Basic Usage

 The example below shows how to open a file for reading from the regular file system.
-Error checking has been omitted for clarity.

 ```c
 fs_result result;